Naman-chopra/Helpinux/README.md

 ## Keynotes
 I currently use 3 OSes, namely Garuda(Arch based), Ubuntu 22.04 LTS, and the user friendly Windows 11.
 Most of the contents of this repo will Focus on Linux commands, but I'll try to include the windows workarounds too.

-Well, there is no particular reason why I use three operating systems, it's just that I've configured cuda and related DL libraries on Ubuntu and windows is just for using office and gaming.
+Well, there is no particular reason why I use three operating systems, it's just that I've configured cuda and related DL libraries on Ubuntu and windows is just for using MS office and gaming.
 Garuda is for the time when I need to focus on my work.
 ## Some Important Commands
 ![ubuntu](/assets/ubuntu.webp)![garuda](/assets/garuda.webp)
  For both the linux based distros, some commands that I assume you know are: